One of President Trump’s biggest campaign promises was his vow to build a wall along the country’s southernmost border.

 The entire border extends from the Gulf of Mexico to the Pacific Ocean.

 Trump unveiled his budget plan in February 2018 and included in it a $23 billion request for border security.
 Of that, $18 billion would be designated to building the border wall.

 A Department of Homeland Security report estimated that 170,000 people successfully entered the U.S. illegally from the southern border in 2015.
 That number is significantly less than the 1.7 million people estimated to have entered in 2005.

-There were appoximately 5.6 million "unauthorized immigrants" from Mexico by 2016, according to data from the Pew Research Center.
+There were approximately 5.6 million "unauthorized immigrants" from Mexico by 2016, according to data from the Pew Research Center.
 That number has decreased from 6.4 million in 2009.